 Minimums and Fees

-The bulk of their offerings start at $10,000, but there are a few that go as low as $5,000.
-If you’re considering investing in the platform, expect to pay $10,000 to start.
+The bulk of their offerings start at $10,000, but there are some that go as low as $1,000 (their Short Term Notes).

 All of its fees are transparent and are disclosed on the investment’s offering page.
 You are also responsible for paying an annual flat expense (between $30 and $150).
 These are paid from your interest distributions.